Do you have a natural talent for guiding other people in their love lives? If so, have you ever considered becoming a relationship coach?

 Should you choose to get certified by the ICF, there are three levels of certification you can choose from:

-If you’re a brand new relationship coach, you should start with the ACC.
+If you’re brand new to the relationship coaching industry, you should start with the ACC.
 You can also opt to get certified as a PCC right away, but that’ll require 500+ hours of coaching experience.

 During the certification process, you’ll need to submit your coaching logs as well as complete a performance evaluation and the ICF Credentialing Exam.
 If your chosen program didn’t include Mentor Coaching, you’ll also have to complete 10 hours separately.